-- 1. For a regular Salt client, generate and pre-authorize the Salt key of the client - 2.
+- 1. For a regular Salt client, generate and pre-authorize the Salt key of the client. - 2.
 For an SSH client, if a proxy was selected, retrieve the SSH public key of the proxy using the mgrutil.chain_ssh_cmd runner.
 The runner copies the public key of the proxy to the server using SSH.
-If needed it can chain multiple SSH commands to reach the proxy across multiple hops. - 3.
-Generate pillar data for bootstrap. - 4.
-If contact method is SSh-push-tunnel, fill the remote port forwarding option. - 5.
-If the client connects through a proxy, compute the ProxyCommand option.
-This depends on the path used to connect to the proxy.
-For example, server to proxy1 to proxy2 to client. - 6.
-Generate the roster for bootstrapping into a temporary file. - 7.
-Execute this command using the Salt API:
+If needed, it can chain multiple SSH commands to reach the proxy across multiple hops. - 3.
+Generate pillar data for bootstrap.
+The pillar data is compiled and stored on the Salt master, and retrieved by the client. - 4.
+Generate the roster for bootstrapping into a temporary file on the client.
+You can generate the roster using the Salt API, with this command: